Crypt0Genesis/OraiChain-Node/README.md

 Welcome to the OraiChain Validator Node Deployment Script repository!
 The primary objective of this script is to facilitate seamless and error-free deployment of the OraiChain Validator node.
 This script offers a significant advantage by enabling almost 100% Zero Touch Provisioning (ZTP) of the validator node server.

+Our principal aim is to offer deployment tools and support to the community, streamlining the process of deploying our OraiChain Network with minimal hassle.

 **Key Features:**
 ```
 **Seamless Deployment:**